 Altos de Marfil

-Among the highlands that surround the cantón of Puyango in the province of Loja, there is a Forest called Bosques de Marfil, or as the people around there also call it Bosques de Tagua, due to its abundance Tagua trees, a species of Palm found in South America.
-This natural reserve extends for more than 200 hectares and is located close to the Parroquia El Limo.
+Among the highlands that surround the cantón of Puyango in the province of Loja, there is a forest called Bosques de Marfil, or as the people around there also call it Bosques de Tagua, due to its abundance of Tagua trees, a species of palm found in South America.
+This natural reserve extends for more than 200 hectares and is located close to the parroquia of El Limo.
 The Bosques de Marfil provides life and income to the communities that inhabit the region.
-These Tagua trees provide a type of seed which the communities use to create all types of art crafts, which they sell to people in other provinces.
-These art crafts generate extra income for the communities and can help them survive during difficult economic times.
+These Tagua palms provide a type of seed which the communities use to create all types of crafts, which they sell.
+These art crafts generate extra income for the communities and can help them survive during dicult economic times.